 About two weeks ago we went into one of the Outdoor Warehouse stores in Pretoria.
 They had a large display of books right by the door as you enter the store and my youngest zoomed into the first book that caught her eye – My First Book Of Southern African Insects.

-Their current favourite is the Bagworm – a hideous looking caterpillar.
+Their current favourite insect from the book is the Bagworm – a hideous looking caterpillar.

 Each page has the following details on it: